mantidproject/download.mantidproject.org/instructions/Red-Hat.rst

 Installing Mantid via Yum
 =========================

-On **RHEL6** it is possible to install Mantid and all the required RPMs via the ISIS yum repository.
+On **RHEL** it is possible to install Mantid and all the required RPMs via the ISIS yum repository.
 There is an RPM spec file in the `Mantid repo <https://github.com/mantidproject/mantid/tree/master/Code/Mantid/Build/dev-packages/rpm/mantid-developer>`_ to allow you to build an RPM and install all dependencies.

 Prior to installing Mantid via Yum you need to enable the `Extra Packages for Enterprise Linux (EPEL) <https://fedoraproject.org/wiki/EPEL>`_ by installing the `relevant rpm <https://fedoraproject.org/wiki/EPEL/FAQ#howtouse>`_.

-**Note:** following these procedures will update some default RHEL6 packages with newer versions on your system.
+**Note:** following these procedures will update some default RHEL packages with newer versions on your system.

 Installing Mantid release
 -------------------------